-CBS News Homeland Security Correspondent Bob Orr talks with CBS News Senior National Security Analyst Juan Zarate about whether President Obama will ever renege on his opposition to putting United States ground troops in the Middle East to fight Islamic militants.
+CBS News Homeland Security Correspondent Bob Orr talks with CBS News Senior National Security Analyst Juan Zarate about how falling oil prices will affect America's relationship with friends and foes abroad.

 Korean-American writer no longer welcome in "mother country" after recommending beer north of the border

 Multiple reports of hostage situation in town northeast of French capital as hunt for brothers wanted in newspaper massacre enters 3rd day